 Watch the video, 'Voice of a Tornado.'

 In addition to Kehe's eyewitness account, five known photographs exist if the Oak Lawn Tornado: three color shots taken near 87th Street and Cicero Avenue by Oak Lawn-resident Ron Bacon, one which was published in Life magazine.
-The others were a pair of black-and-white stills shot by community newspaper publisher Elmer C. Johnson, whose black-and-white "Portrait of a Killer," that landed on the front page of the old Chicago's American newspaper, looking south from Harlem Avenue and 88th Street.
+The others were a pair of black-and-white stills shot by community newspaper publisher Elmer C. Johnson, whose black-and-white "Portrait of a Killer,"landed on the front page of the old Chicago's American newspaper, looking south from Harlem Avenue and 88th Street.

 Kehe had already gone outside at 5:01 p.m. to record the sounds of rain pounding on the traffic that was backed up at 95th and Cicero before retreating back to his office at the Coral.
 Recording a “tornado alert” by Jim Hill, from Channel 5, Kehe bemoaned the increasing tornado warnings that would keep the public from venturing out to see the Coral’s double feature, Deadlier Than the Male and Not With My Wife You Don’t.
 Both movies were billed for “mature audiences” and promised “laffs galore.”